Nitrous oxide: Atmospheric occurrence

 Nitrous oxide is a minor component of Earth's atmosphere and is an active part of the planetary nitrogen cycle.
 Based on analysis of air samples gathered from sites around the world, its concentration surpassed 330 ppb in 2017.
 The growth rate of about 1 ppb per year has also accelerated during recent decades.
-Nitrous oxide's atmospheric abundance has grown more than 20% from a base level of about 270 ppb in year 1750.
+Nitrous oxide's atmospheric abundance has grown more than 20% from a base level of about 270 ppb in 1750.

 Important atmospheric properties of N_{2}O are summarized in the following table: